MWSF aims to improve emotional, psychological, and social well-being for children of healthcare workers who died of Covid-19.

-Many courageous First Responders and Front-line Medical workers sacrificed their lives fighting a faceless enemy in the midst of a world wide pandemic.
+Courageous First Responders and Frontline Medical workers sacrificed their lives fighting a faceless enemy during a world wide pandemic.

-In gratitude, civilized societies must care enough to love, care for and educate the children they left behind.
+In gratitude, civilized societies honor their heroes when we love, take care of and educate orphan children left behind.

 DAILY HEALTH CARE NEWS